December 16, 1988

 A rush order was placed for another pair of Don Jacksons, while my sister slipped into hers seamlessly.

-The next morning, I had no choice by to wear my crap-tacular cheap skates.
+The next morning, I had no choice but to wear my crap-tacular cheap skates.
 According to my diary entry, I “fell on a loop.”
-While I had perpetual issues with my single flip, I was convinced those issues would be eradicated with the arrival of my new skates.
+While I had perpetual issues with my single flip, I was convinced those issues would be eradicated when my Don Jacksons arrived.

 But in 1988, figure skates weren’t heat moldable.
 I couldn’t say, “Now, heat these in the oven for 15 minutes” for a near perfect fit.
 Nope, I had to break in those babies old school – and fast.
 I had a competition at the end of January.
 Plus, a dance test day in 10 days.